rsrdesarrollo/scapy-tools/README.md

 * **dtimer:** discovery run interval time in seconds
 * **dparal:** the amount of discovery packages to send in each interval.
 * **hostname:** all fake client hostnames on requests will be composed by this name followed by 16 random HEX chars

+## arp_host_ids

+Try to detect ARP spoofing attacks in a smart way.
+WIP